Cedric-Accard/Kozai-Lidov-Resonances/README.md

-In this repository you will find our work about the Kozai-Lidov resonances in a 3-body problem :
+In this repository you will find the work about the Kozai-Lidov resonances in a 3-body problem done by Adrien Hoornaert and myself :
  - The notebook with all of our code inside,
  - the pdf of the paper from which we followed the instructions, -the screenshots of the figures procudeced by the code in the different folders